ALEKS Knowledge Checks: The Complete Guide

 Here’s a proven preparation plan:

 - Review Your Oldest Mastered Topics: These are the ones most likely to show up.
-ALEKS tends to retest concepts you haven’t touched in a while to check for retention.
+ALEKS tends to retest concepts you haven’t touched in 3-4 weeks to check for retention.
+Focus on the first 15-20 topics you mastered.

-- Target Your Weakest Areas: If you’re in a math-heavy course, focus on your problem-solving speed and accuracy.
+- Target Your Weakest Areas: If you’re in a math-heavy course, focus on your problem-solving speed and accuracy, particularly algebra fundamentals.
 Our ALEKS Math Answers page has detailed strategies for common problem types.

-- Fill Gaps Before the Check: Completing even 2–3 additional topics beforehand can give you a mastery boost that helps offset any losses.
+- Fill Gaps Before the Check: Completing even 2–3 additional topics beforehand can give you a mastery boost that helps offset any losses during the check.

 - Use a Speed Mastery Strategy: If you’re short on time before a check, see our Complete All ALEKS Topics Fast guide for rapid completion methods.

-- Practice Without Guessing: Guessing through practice problems may lead ALEKS to think you’ve mastered a topic — only to pull it away during the check.
+- Practice Without Guessing: Guessing through practice problems may lead ALEKS to think you’ve mastered a topic—only to pull it away during the check when you can’t replicate that “success.”

 ✅ Prep Checklist Before Starting a Knowledge Check:

-- Review at least 10 older mastered topics.
+- Review at least 10 older mastered topics (focus on first topics you completed)

-- Practice 5–10 problems in your weakest area.
+- Practice 5–10 problems in your weakest area (algebra for math, conversions for chemistry)

-- Complete a few quick-win topics to bump mastery %.
+- Complete a few quick-win topics to bump mastery % before check starts

-- Have scratch paper and calculator ready (if allowed).
+- Have scratch paper and calculator ready (if allowed by instructor)

 6. Proven Strategies to Score High